Website Design Company Durban: What to Expect from the Process

 Only once the structure is sensible should the visual layer become the focus.

-At this stage, you should expect:
+At this stage, you should expect controlled review inputs.

-• design references or initial concepts
+• Design references or initial concepts.

-• visual hierarchy decisions
+• Visual hierarchy decisions.

-• controlled revision rounds
+• Controlled revision rounds.

-The best design reviews are specific.
+Good design reviews are specific.

 They explain why certain design choices support clarity, trust, and action instead of treating design as decoration.